-Each class has its own Blackboard Collaborate IM group set up consisting of students in the class and the instructor.
-Faculty are easily able to chat with students in the class; and students can easily get in touch with each other.
+Each student and faculty member can use Zoom web conferencing and Zoom IM to communicate with other students and the instructor.
+Faculty are easily able to chat and meet with students in the class; and students can easily get in touch with each other.

 Each course syllabus provides faculty contact information and faculty members are required to be available for communication with students.
-Faculty members are encouraged to clearly state their preferences for communication (e.g., hours, medium--phone, email, etc.).
+Faculty members are encouraged to clearly state their preferences for communication.

 Regular peer reviews provide the opportunity to revisit the School’s standards and continually improve in designing for increased student and faculty engagement.